- Institution Description

 - Making use of technology through our web pages, advisor e-mail lists, and e-mail communications with advisees.

-- Sponsoring luncheon meetings of the Missouri State University Academic Advisor Forum.
+- Sponsoring luncheon meetings for Missouri State University Academic Advisor Forums.
 Topics have included:

 - Advising Pre-Professional Students